Our 10 Best Things To Do in IndiaCreated by Harsh Sonawala,

-We believe India should be on everyone’s travel bucket list all the way on top.
-Not just because of our exotic culture and diverse landscapes.
-Also because there are so many things to do in India that you won’t be able to do anywhere else in the world.
-From staying at old elaborately crafted palaces to enjoying the views over snow-peaked mountains.
-We made a list of our Team’s and guests top favourite things to do in India:
+We believe India should be on everyone’s travel bucket list – all the way at the top.
+Not just because of our exotic culture and diverse landscapes but also because there are so many things to do in India that you can’t do elsewhere in the world.
+From staying at old, elaborately crafted palaces to enjoying the views over snow-peaked mountains – Here’s our list of best things to do in India.

 1. The Taj Mahal in Agra

-Oh the Himalayas!
-One of the largest mountainous area in the world with the highest mountains in the world.
-Here you experience views which make you feel so small and irrelevant like you would have never imaged before.
-There are so many things to do: day and multi-day hikes, paragliding, bungee jumping, zip lining, rafting, skiing and so on.
+Oh, the Himalayas!
+This is one of the largest mountainous ranges in the world, home to the highest peaks.
+Here you experience views like you have never imagined, so extraordinary that you feel small in comparison.
+There are so many things to do: day and multi-day hikes, paragliding, bungee jumping, zip-lining, rafting, skiing and so on.
 Check out Coralie’s trip to Leh and Ladakh in the Himalayas and Joanna’s and Alejandro’s trip to the north-eastern mountains for first-hand accounts on visiting these areas.

-If you come in winter check out Western Ghats along the west coast from Maharashtra to Kerala.
-Here you can hike in between tea- and coffee plantations, find hidden waterfalls and enjoy the subtropical rain forests older than any monument you can find in India.
-And it’s pleasantly warm in winter.
-That’s what Daphne did on her 14-days-trip across South India.
+If you arrive in winter then check out the Western Ghats along the western coast of India from Maharashtra to Kerala.
+Here you can hike in between tea and coffee plantations, explore hidden waterfalls and enjoy the subtropical rainforests, which are older than any other monument you can find in India.
+And, it is still pleasantly warm in winter.
+Check out what Daphne did on her 14-days-trip across South India.
 Alternatively, for more information about skiing in Kashmir, take a look at our blog.
-If you thought India is just old stones and urban chaos, think again!
+If you thought India is just ruins and urban chaos, think again!

 4. Houseboat in the Backwaters of Kerala